mamuso/figma-orgchart/README.md

 ## JSON data

 You need to provide a JSON of your team.
-You can use te following keys:
+You can use the following keys:

 - `team`: name of the team
 - `manager`: will be represented at the top of the team